jasbur/RaspiWiFi/Readme.md

 connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).

-### RaspiWiFi has been tested with
+### OTA Wifi Configuration has been tested with

 -   Raspberry Pi 4b Running Raspberry Pi Os Buster Lite

-### RaspiWiFi should work with
+### OTA Wifi Configuration should work with

 -   Any rasberry Pi running Raspberry Pi Os Buster or Bullseye

 ## Installation Instructions:

--   Navigate to the directory where you downloaded or cloned RaspiWiFi
+-   Navigate to the directory where you downloaded or cloned OTA Wifi Configuration

 -   Run: `sudo python3 setup.py`, **Must be run with sudo or as root**

 -   This script will install all necessary prerequisites and copy all necessary config and library files, then reboot.
+-   Wait for it to finish booting then go back to the directory that you cloned or downloaded OTA Wifi Configuration and run `sudo python3 app.py`
+-   It should
-When it finishes booting it should present itself in _Configuration Mode_ as a WiFi access point with the name **Device [xxxx]**.
+    present itself in _Configuration Mode_ as a WiFi access point with the name **Device [xxxx]**.
 The Xs being replaced with the last four digits of your raspberry pi's serial number.

 ## Usage:

--   Connect to the "Device [xxxx] Setup" access point using any other WiFi enabled device.
+-   Connect to the **Device [xxxx]** access point using any other WiFi enabled device.

--   Make an http request to [**192.168.50.10**] or [**setup.com**] on port 80
+-   Make an http request to [**192.168.50.10**] or [**setup.com**] on port 5000

 ## Api: